ptorr-msft/sdk-api/sdk-api-src/content/handleapi/nf-handleapi-duplicatehandle.md

 ## -remarks

-The _hSourceProcessHandle_ and the _hTargetProcessHandle_ can refer to arbitrary process; there is no requirement that the calling process be either the source or the target (although typically it is one or both of them).
+The _hSourceProcessHandle_ and the _hTargetProcessHandle_ can refer to arbitrary processes; there is no requirement that the calling process be either the source or the target (although typically it is one or both of them).

 In general, handles should only be duplicated between two processes at the same privilege level (for example, between two processes running as the same user).
 Duplicating handles across privilege levels (for example, from an NT Service to a regular user process) can cause security issues and should be avoided unless the implications are fully understood.
 Although a higher-privileged process can duplicate objects into or out of lower-privileged processes by default, care must be taken when doing so.
 When duplicating a handle into a lower-privileged process, ensure the _dwDesiredAccess_ rights grant only the minimum rights needed.
 When duplicating a handle out of a lower-privileged process, ensure that the object (and any data retrieved from it) remains untrusted.
 In either case, review your threat model to ensure that the lower-privileged process cannot abuse the handle to attack the higher-privileged process.